michaelvcolianna/lotgd/README.md

 The [old readme](#old-readme) is below for archival purposes, and the bare code (which _should_ work on shared hosting) is in the `master` branch.

-Installation is similar to the the regular code:
+Installation steps:

+- Create your database and credentials, if not already done.
+- Import `lotgd.sql` to your database.
 - Copy `.env.example` to `.env` and fill in your values.
-The `DB_TYPE` variable corresponds to the options in `/public/lib/dbwrapper.php` (note that the 'mysql' option won't work in PHP >= 7).
-- Due to dotenv, when the installer reaches the point where it needs the database information, it will use the values in the `.env` file.
-- When the installer reaches the point where it writes the `/public/dbconnect.php` file, it will simply reference the values in the `$_ENV` global.
-- In both this code and the original code, no modules are automatically selected for install/activation, so please review that page carefully.
+- Visit the site and the installer will start.

+No modules are automatically selected for activation, so please review them after the installation is complete.

 **_This code is in no way secure.
 Use at your own risk._**